Paleochora to Sougia Hike in Crete, Greece

 What should you do differently?

-Be familiar with all of your emergency exit points.
+And in general, be familiar with all of your emergency exit points.
 Yep, just like they tell you on the airplane.
 If you have to divert on the trail, what are the options?
 Be ready vs. clueless as I was.

 And always download an offline version of your trail map!